Pupil Premium

 Implementation

-We use the following guiding principles as part of our work in supporting children who are disadvantaged.
+We use the following guiding principles as part of our work in supporting children who are disadvantaged:

-- Our Family Advocate provides invaluable support to many of our families who have complex needs and challenges.
-This ranges from advocating for Looked After children to supporting families who are experiencing financial hardship, to mentoring identified children and contributing to extracurricular provision.
-Through these positive relationships, we are able to inspire families to trust staff at St Martin's to have their children at the heart of all they do.
+- We address financial and practical barriers to learning and enrichment.
+Our family advocate provides invaluable support to many of our families who have complex needs and challenges.
+This ranges from advocating for looked after children, to supporting families who are experiencing financial hardship, to mentoring identified children and contributing to extra curricular provision.
+Through these positive relationships we are able to inspire families to trust staff at St Martin’s to have their children at the heart of all they do.